Motor Vehicle Accidents

 CTP claims depend on many factors, such as the severity of your injuries and the amount of time you are forced to stop working.
-On principle, LHD Lawyers always pursue the maximum amount of compensation you are entitled to – so get in touch with us to find out how much your claim is worth.
+On principle, LHD Lawyers always pursue the maximum amount of compensation you are entitled to – so get in touch with us to make a claim and find out how much it’s worth.

 CTP serious injury payout example

 Our client, sustained neck and shoulder injuries in a 2015 road accident in NSW.
 While approaching an intersection in the middle lane, a vehicle in the left lane pulled in front of them causing a collision.
 Initially, the insurer disputed their claim, however we took the matter to a CARS (Claims Assessment and Resolution Service) hearing, where the client was awarded $374,910, after fees.